materialsproject/atomate2/README.md

 Before the above code can run successfully, you'll need to

-- set `PMG_VASP_PSP_DIR` in `~/.pmgrc.yaml` to a directory with VASP POTCAR files,
+- tell pymatgen where to [find your pseudopotential files](https://pymatgen.org/installation.html#potcar-setup)
-- tell atomate2 where to find your VASP binary,
+- tell atomate2 where to find your VASP binary
-- have a MongoDB instance ready to accept job output.
+- (optionally) prepare an external database to store the job output

 See the [installation] steps for details how to set all of this up.